 Once you’ve entered the details of your emergency, it’s time to send them via satellite.

-Satellite phones traditionally require bulky external antennas, something iPhone 14 obviously does not have.
+Satellite phones traditionally require bulky external antennas, something the iPhone obviously does not have.
 Apple compensated by showing users where they need to point the handset in order to make a connection with the satellite in low-Earth orbit.

 In my test of the system, my iPhone located a satellite in only a few seconds.
 On-screen prompts told me where to point the handset to make a connection, and then kept me pointed in exactly the right direction.